Basuri Tjahaja Purnama

-Basuri Tjahaja Purnama (鍾萬有 (Tjoeng Wan Joe), born 1 December 1967) is an Indonesian politician, who served as Regent of East Belitung from 2010 to 2015.
+Basuri Tjahaja Purnama (鍾萬有 (钟万有, Zhōng Wànyǒu, Tjoeng Wan Joe), born 1 December 1967) is an Indonesian politician, who served as Regent of East Belitung from 2010 to 2015.
 He is the younger brother of Basuki Tjahaja Purnama.

 Political career

 Purnama was elected as regent in the 2010 East Belitung regent election.
 He was defeated in the 2015 election by Yuslih Ihza Mahendra of the Crescent Star Party.

 Business career

 In 2018, Purnama was appointed as director at Jababeka Group.